 b.
-Awardees shall notify NSF, providing supporting reasons for the extension, and the revised expiration date, at least ten days prior to the expiration date specified in the award to ensure accuracy of c.
+Awardees shall notify NSF, providing supporting reasons for the extension, and the revised expiration date, at least ten days prior to the expiration date specified in the award to ensure accuracy of NSF's award data.
+All awardee-authorized extensions must be submitted electronically via the FastLane system.

+c.
 Requests for no-cost extensions beyond the above referenced authority must follow the procedures set forth in GPM Section 253.